-As we can observe from the above example, in C, all the variables are explicitly declared with their respective datatypes while in Python, we have directly taken a variable and then just assigned a value to it rather than declaring the datatype of that variable as well.
-In Python the datatypes of the variables are dynamically inferred.
-You can assign any value to the variable and the Python interpreter will identify the datatype.
-You can also re-assign a different type of value to an already assigned variable, unlike in C or Java where if you have declared a variable integer and then assign a string value to it, you will get an error.
+As we can observe from the above example, in C, all variables are explicitly declared with their respective data types; while in Python, a variable is directly taken and then just assigned a value to it rather than declaring the data type of that variable.
+In Python, the data types of variables are dynamically inferred.
+We can assign any value to the variable, and the Python interpreter will identify the data type.
+We can also re-assign a different type of value to an already assigned variable, unlike in C or Java where if we have declared a variable to be an integer and then assign a string value to it then we will get an error.

 The equivalent code for the above operation in C would look like:

 /* C code Block */